-- 1. The St Stithians College Policy: Learning and Teaching outlines the overarching educational philosophy and practices of teaching and learning embraced by all schools under the St Stithians College banner. - 1.1.
-St Stithians Online School (SSOS) falls under the College banner and has a series of Handbooks that are aligned.
-Please click here to access the SSOS Handbooks for Junior High, International IGCSE, AS and A levels. - 2.
+- 1. The St Stithians College Policy: Learning and Teaching outlines the overarching educational philosophy and practices of teaching and learning embraced by all schools under the St Stithians College banner. - 2.
 Addenda to this Learning and Teaching Policy might include additional procedure documents related to specific areas of learning and teaching, such as assessment procedures, language procedures or academic support procedures (for example). - 3.
 This Addendum Procedure on Academic Support aims to outline the educational practices regarding inclusive and academic support practices at St Stithians College.